 - Living organisms, including fish, animals and humans, where PFAS have the ability to build up and persist over time.

-Although PFOA and PFOS are no longer manufactured in the United States, they are still produced internationally and can be imported into the United States in consumer goods such as carpet, leather and apparel, textiles, paper and packaging, coatings, rubber and plastics.
+Although many PFOA and PFOS poisons are no longer manufactured in the United States, as far as we have been told of course, they are still produced internationally and can be imported into the United States in consumer goods such as carpet, leather and apparel, textiles, paper and packaging, coatings, rubber and plastics.

 Another disturbing fact is that PFAS is found in baby formula!